embs/frienderrer/README.md

 We return 404 and a proper error message instead of unprocessable entity so whoever is using this endpoint can have a clearer idea of what's going on.

+## Users

+This is not meant to be an user authentication and / or authorization service but one for handling only user referrals instead.
+We have an users table for the sake of keeping the users' credits.

+The users endpoints allows other architectural components to inform the event of an user signing up -- with or without an attached referral.

+### POST /users

+Create a new user.
+It'll apply credits policies according to the presence of the referral id within the request params.

+#### When parameters are missing

+We return 422 with a message informing what's the expected request body.

 # Dev Docs

 ## Dependencies